mroshaw/unity-framework-docs/buildingtools/editortools/setuplightstool.md

 - Replaces "built in" Flare components with SRP Flare components, along with a preconfigured sample flare setup.
 - Configures the `RenderingLayerMask` or `CullingLayerMask`, depending on the active render pipeline.
   - This gives you control over the influence of exterior, interior and lights based on where a mesh is located inside or outside your building.
 - Adds an `OnDemandShadowMapUpdate` component, if configured to do so, that helps control the frequency of shadow updates triggered by the light.
 This can significantly improve the performance of shadow rendering in the scene.
+Works on HDRP only, for the moment.

 There are two primary goals of this tool: